daos-stack/daos/docs/user/container.md

 For rf2, only objects with at least 3-way replication or erasure code with two parities or more can be stored in the container.

-As long as the number of simulatenous engine failures is below the redundancy factor, the container is reported as healthy. if not, then the container is marked as unclean and cannot be accessed.
+As long as the number of simultaneous engine failures is below the redundancy factor, the container is reported as healthy. if not, then the container is marked as unclean and cannot be accessed.